What is Scrum?

-However, at the same time, sprints connected in a non-linear way, which provides desired flexibility.
+However, at the same time, sprints are connected in a non-linear way, which provides desired flexibility.
 Why so?
 Because with Scrum you are not obligated to build your product by following strictly from point A to point Z. On the contrary, you have the freedom to choose the most relevant, crucial element to your application that you want to launch first and then plan the process and develop an MVP in accordance with the Scrum model.
 Afterward, you can launch the minimal working version of the product for the users to test it if required.
-Then, you can proceed with development of other features of the application.
+Then, you can proceed with the development of other features of the application.

-To continue with a house analogy, Scrum allows you performing roofing and building foundation simultaneously or freely switching between different parts of your project depending on your priorities and requirements.
+To continue with a house analogy, Scrum allows you to perform roofing and building foundation simultaneously or freely switching between different parts of your project depending on your priorities and requirements.
 Want to make “framing before foundation in your future application”?
 Easy: Scrum + software development will provide you with such a possibility.

 The benefits of Scrum are

 1. A tight collaboration of a development team and a customer.
 Scrum requires a high level of a client’s involvement to properly prioritize the development process.
-It now only makes the process of development transparent but also helps to ensure that the product meets the client’s expectation.
+It now only makes the process of development transparent but also helps to ensure that the product meets the client’s expectations.